 The Novacord is considered to be the godfather of the modern polyphonic synthesizer.
 The Hammond company debuted the instrument at the 1939 World’s Fair only four years after the invention of the tonewheel organ.
 These synths included many features that are now standard in polyphonic synthesizers, like the use of subtractive synthesis.

 This behemoth of an instrument was truly a marvel, including more than 150 vacuum tubes, over 1,000 custom-made capacitors, two 12” speakers, and a power amp.
 Everything was housed beautifully in a wood cabinet similar to that of the more popular B3.

 Due to the demands of World War II and the lack of sales and parts, c production of Novachords ceased in 1942.
-One of the reasons it did not translate well during the time was organists and pianist had a hard time playing it as it was better at making more ethereal sounds rather than recreating the more familiar sounds of a piano or organ.
+One of the reasons it did not translate well during the time was organists and pianists had a hard time playing it as it was better at making more ethereal sounds rather than recreating the more familiar sounds of a piano or organ.

-An estimated 200 Novachords are still in existence and even less are operational.
+An estimated 200 Novachords are still in existence, and even fewer are operational.